Kansai is known as a region of contrasts.

 Many of the temples happily offer lodging both to pilgrims and to less-devout travellers.
 Called shukubo, temple lodgings are not too dissimilar to their better-known secular counterparts ryokan.

 There are some 52 shukubo in Koyasan and the most authentic way to experience this most magical of places.
+To help with booking your accommodation in Koyasan, I've created a free Koyasan Accommodation Google Map.

 In 2004, Mt.
 Koya was awarded UNESCO World Heritage Site status, along with Yoshino and Omine and Kumano Sanzan, two other locations on the Kii Peninsula, as "Sacred Sites and Pilgrimage Routes in the Kii Mountain Range".